seinecle/blog/_posts/2021-11-11-best-worst-scaling-online-free-application.md

 ## Project: a web app to facilitate running BWS tasks
 The project is to develop a web tool to design and run such BWS tasks ("Case 1" scenario, which corresponds to the example above).
-The idea for this project comes from my need to run many of these tasks, possibly over several years, for a research study I am starting.
+The idea for this project comes from my need to run many of these tasks for a research study where students will be the respondents.
+I need the BWS task to be super convenient to setup and useable with dozens of students, accessible on the web from their laptop or mobile.

-Hence the goal is to develop a free web app for Best-Worst scaling.
+Hence the goal is to develop this web app for Best-Worst scaling and to open it for any one to use for their own BWS tasks.
 The advantages will be:

 - a web application: makes it easy to share it with the respondents / human annotators
 - responsive and mobile friendly with touch screens to allow for the greatest engagement of human annotators